amitsingh-007/next-release-tag/readme.md

 `tag_template`: A preconfigured static template based on which the new release tag will be generated.
 Please check the [Templating System](https://github.com/amitsingh-007/next-release-tag#templating-system) section for more information.
 This is a required input.

+`previous_tag`: Pass this to override previous tag value and not fetch previous release tag.
+This is an optional input.

 ## Outputs

 `next_release_tag`: This output variable contains the next release version and is set by the action.
 You can access it via `step.<id>.outputs.next_release_tag`.